Hundreds evacuated from besieged district of Syrian capital

 The Red Crescent could not be reached to confirm the details of the operation.

+The U.N.
+Relief and Works Agency (UNRWA), which cares for Palestinian refugees, said it had continued distributing humanitarian aid to Yarmouk.

+UNRWA spokesman Chris Gunness said almost 3,000 food parcels had reached the camp since January 18, when it gained access.
+Each parcel can feed a family of eight for about 10 days, meaning that needs still far outstrip aid deliveries.

-According to the U.N., at least 15 people have died from malnutrition in Yarmouk, originally a Palestinian refugee camp which now houses 18,000 Palestinians, as well as some Syrians.
+According to the United Nations, at least 15 people have died from malnutrition in Yarmouk, originally a Palestinian refugee camp, which now houses some Syrians alongside 18,000 Palestinians.

+"Residents including infants and children have been subsisting for long periods on diets of stale vegetables, herbs, powdered tomato paste, animal feed and cooking spices dissolved in water," said Gunness.

 Opposition activists say the government is using hunger as a weapon of war but Damascus accuses rebels of firing on aid convoys and says it fears aid supplies will go to armed groups.